Flea Vs Tick- How Do They Differ?

 Both fleas and ticks are parasites that need to feed on the blood of their host to survive.
 They are common throughout the year, more common though during the warm month of the year.
 They infest pets or humans directly or can spread to humans via pets.

 Whether it is fleas or ticks, both can cause several health problems as they are carriers of often dangerous diseases.
-Tick and flea protection is an important issue not only for pet owners.
+Tick and flea protection is an important issue not only for pet owners

-Flea vs Tick – What is the difference?
+Flea vs Tick – What the difference?

 Hosts- Fleas usually prefer to live on dogs, cats, and humans.
 On the other hand, ticks live on birds, mammals, and in rare cases even on amphibians and reptiles.
 Unlike fleas, ticks attach themselves to a host only when they require a feed.
 They fall off as soon as they finish feeding.